jewelsofthought/neshama/site/references/sacred_geometry/sacred_geometry.md

 infinitely jagged curve known as the Koch curve (or sometimes called the snowflake curve) shown in (a).
 Clearly (a) is just a rough rendering of the Koch curve, so our natural curiosity pushes us to take a closer look.
-We‘ll just randomly pick a small section of the Koch curve and magnify it (b).
+We'll just randomly pick a small section of the Koch curve and magnify it (b).
 The surprise (or not!) is that we see nothing new– the small detail looks just like the rough detail.
 Figure (c) shows a detail of the Koch curve after magnifying it by a factor of almost 100.
-To compute the boundary of the Koch snowflake, let‘s look at the boundary of the figures obtained in steps 1 and 2 of the construction in the above figure.
+To compute the boundary of the Koch snowflake, let's look at the boundary of the figures obtained in steps 1 and 2 of the construction in the above figure.
 At each step we replace a side by four sides that are 1/3 as long.
 Thus, at any given step the perimeter is 4/3 times the perimeter at the preceding step.
 This